Languages of Canada

 A multitude of languages have always been spoken in Canada.
 Prior to Confederation, the territories that would become Canada were home to over 70 distinct languages across 12 or so language families.
-Today, a majority of those indigenous languages are still spoken; however, most are endangered and only about 0.6% of the Canadian population report an Indigenous language as their mother tongue.
+Today, a majority of those indigenous languages are still spoken; however, most are endangered and only about 0.6% of the Canadian population report an indigenous language as their mother tongue.
 Since the establishment of the Canadian state, English and French have been the co-official languages and are, by far, the most-spoken languages in the country.

-According to the 2016 census, English and French are the mother tongues of 56.0% and 21.4% of Canadians respectively.
-In total, 86.2% of Canadians have a working knowledge of English, while 29.8% have a working knowledge of French.
+According to the 2021 census, English and French are the mother tongues of 56.6% and 20.2% of Canadians respectively.
+According to the 2016 census, a total of 86.2% of Canadians could conduct a conversation in English, while 29.8% could conduct a conversation in French.
 Under the Official Languages Act of 1969, both English and French have official status throughout Canada in respect of federal government services and most courts.
 All federal legislation is enacted bilingually.
 Provincially, only in New Brunswick are both English and French official to the same extent.
 French is Quebec's official language, although legislation is enacted in both French and English and court proceedings may be conducted in either language.
 English is the official language of Ontario, Manitoba and Alberta, but government services are available in French in many regions of each, particularly in regions and cities where Francophones form the majority.
 Legislation is enacted in both languages and courts conduct cases in both.
 In 2022, Nova Scotia recognized Mi'kmawi'simk as the first language of the province, and maintains two provincial language secretariats: the Office of Acadian Affairs and Francophonie (French language) and the Office of Gaelic Affairs (Canadian Gaelic).
 The remaining provinces (British Columbia, Saskatchewan, Prince Edward Island, and Newfoundland and Labrador) do not have an official provincial language per se but government is primarily English-speaking.
-Territorially, both the Northwest Territories and Nunavut have official Indigenous languages alongside French and English: Inuktut (Inuktitut and Inuinnaqtun) in Nunavut and, in the NWT, nine (Cree, Dënësųłıné, Dene Yatıé/Zhatıé, Gwich’in, Inuinnaqtun, Inuktitut, Inuvialuktun, Sahtúgot’įné Yatı̨́ / Shíhgot’įne Yatı̨́ / K’ashógot’įne Goxedǝ́, and Tłįchǫ Yatıì).
+Territorially, both the Northwest Territories and Nunavut have official indigenous languages alongside French and English: Inuktut (Inuktitut and Inuinnaqtun) in Nunavut and, in the NWT, nine others (Cree, Dënësųłıné, Dene Yatıé/Zhatıé, Gwich’in, Inuinnaqtun, Inuktitut, Inuvialuktun, Sahtúgot’įné Yatı̨́ / Shíhgot’įne Yatı̨́ / K’ashógot’įne Goxedǝ́, and Tłįchǫ Yatıì).